Free shipping on most US orders over $50!

 One report from the March 24, 2016 Bradenton Herald in Bradenton, Florida, describes the work of Kevin Conrad, DVM, at Southeastern Guide Dogs in Palmetto, Florida.
 Dr. Conrad had been looking for a better way to treat dogs with recurrent diarrhea when he discovered FMT.
 “We see 250 dogs a year, and there were a lot of repeat offenders with symptoms not going away,” he said.
 “We’d either repeat antibiotics or adjust their feeding.
 It could take days, weeks, or months to get one dog feeling better, and I knew there had to be an easier process.”

-Dr. Conrad took stool from healthy dogs, screened it by culturing microbes to check for certain bacteria, then liquified the stool and injected it into the intestines of sick puppies with a rectal tube.
+Dr. Conrad took stool from healthy dogs, screened it by culturing microbes to check for harmful bacteria, then liquified the stool and injected it into the intestines of sick puppies with a rectal tube.
 Within 12 to 24 hours, their symptoms began to clear.
-He then used the method to treat adults and pregnant dogs.
+He later used the method to treat adults and pregnant dogs.

 Mother and puppy dog